DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

   <img src="../Images/SNN_Testing.PNG" alt="SNN Testing" width="450"/>
 </p>

+It is important to note that out of these 155 test samples, 80 were **seen** in the Fibonacci Series dataset during training.
+The SNN model classified these correctly.
+More importantly the remaining 75 samples in the test dataset were **unseen** during training to which the SNN classified 72 correctly (96% on unseen data).

 ## **Stage 7 - Smart Watchdog Implementation**:

 The smart watchdog was implemented in VHDL on an AMD FPGA using Vivado IDE.
 A block digram below shows the architecture.
 Every clock cycle, the six data signals from Neorv32 are buffered in a FIFO.
 A minimal control FSM handles reading the data from the FIFO to the feature layer.
 Upon an instruction being complete, the 16 features are passed as input to the SNN and the control FSM triggers the SNN.
 This process repeats while there is data in the FIFO (i.e. not empty).